quantixx/template-presentation/README.md

 - Reveal.js
 - GitPitch

-### How do I contribute ###
+### How do I contribute? ###

-If you want to create your own Devoxx France 2018, we'd like that you use our guidelines, fonts and logo so that we can offer a consolidated experience to our attendees.
+If you want to create your own Devoxx France Theme, we'd like that you use our guidelines, fonts and logo so that we can offer a consolidated experience to our attendees.

 If you want to publish your work :